-Training focuses on realistic self-protection for modern society.
-No sport, just effective strategies for safety.
+Training focuses on reality-based self-protection.
+No sport, just effective strategies for safety in modern society.

 Training incorporates concepts and methods from various martial arts and combat systems, as well as special theory sessions on a variety of combat-related topics.
 We train realistic strategies under a range of threat situations and always within lawful guidelines.